 All compensatory time earned during the fiscal year must be used by June 30th of that year with one exception.
 Upon the recommendation of the supervisor and approval of the Department Director, employees may carry over up to forty (40) hours of compensatory time provided it is taken within the following quarter (7-1 to 9-30).

 6.5 PROBATION

-All employees hired on or after January 16, 1986, shall be required to serve a probationary period of one (1) year and shall serve a one-year promotional probationary period when appointed to a higher job classification.
+All employees hired on or after January 16, 1986, shall be required to serve a probationary period of one (1) year.